 Writing a cover letter that stands out

 A cover letter is your opportunity to convey your passion for software engineering and explain why you are a perfect fit for the role.
-Personalize each cover letter and address the hiring manager by name, if possible.
+Personalize each cover letter and address the hiring manager by name if possible.

-In your cover letter, highlight your key skills and experiences, emphasizing how they align with the requirements of the job.
+In your cover letter, highlight your key skills and experiences, emphasising how they align with the requirements of the job.
 Share specific examples of how you have solved complex problems or contributed to successful software projects.
 Finally, express enthusiasm for the company and its mission, demonstrating your motivation to work for them.

 Acing the interview